 - 1.05.1 Attaining health equity requires organizational investment in building a culture of health equity.
-Meeting the standards for the Multicultural Health Care Distinction (MHCD) by the National Committee for Quality Assurance (NCQA) is required to build a program to reduce documented disparities and to develop culturally and linguistically appropriate communication strategies. - 1.05.2 For Measurement Year 2022, t The Contractor must achieve or maintain NCQA Multicultural Health Care Distinction (MHCD) by year -end 2023.
-The Contractor must demonstrate compliance by submitting the following to Covered California: - 1) By January 31 June 30, 2022, evidence of NCQA MHCD or workplan to achieve the Distinction. - For Contractors unable to demonstrate NCQA MHCD by December 30January 31, 2022, for an early achievement credit per Attachment 14, the following schedule to achieve Distinction by year-end 20232 must be met: - a) June 30, January 31, 2022: Submit workplan to achieve NCQA MHCD by December 2930, 20232 - b) January 31, 2023 May 31, 2022: 1st Progress Report - c) August 31, 2023 September 30, 2022: 2nd Progress Report - d) December 2930, 20232: Evidence of NCQA MHCD achievement
+Meeting the standards for the Multicultural Health Care Distinction (MHCD) by the National Committee for Quality Assurance (NCQA) is required to build a program to reduce documented disparities and to develop culturally and linguistically appropriate communication strategies. - 1.05.2 For Measurement Year 2022, the Contractor must achieve or maintain NCQA Multicultural Health Care Distinction (MHCD).
+The Contractor must demonstrate compliance by submitting the following to Covered California: - 1) By January 31, 2022, evidence of NCQA MHCD or workplan to achieve the Distinction. - 2) For Contractors unable to demonstrate NCQA MHCD by January 31, 2022, the following schedule to achieve Distinction by year-end 2022 must be met: - a) January 31, 2022: Submit workplan to achieve NCQA MHCD by December 30, 2022 - b) May 31, 2022: 1st Progress Report - c) September 30, 2022: 2nd Progress Report - d) December 320, 2022: Evidence of NCQA MHCD achievement